-- Place the vehicle on a level surface and let the engine cool if necessary. - 2.
-Place a container under the engine to collect the used coolant.
+Place the vehicle on a level surface and let the engine cool if necessary.

-Remove the coolant drain bolt and its gasket, and then the radiator cap to drain the cooling system.
+- 2. Place a container under the engine to collect the used coolant. - Remove the radiator cap, and then the coolant drain bolt and its gasket to drain the cooling system.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
 [EWA10382]